 You should now be hiking above Silver Lake.

 The trail is fairly rocky, but not bad at all.
-When you get to the top of this trail (a large, wide dirt road), turn right for Twin Lakes.
+When you get to the top of the ski run and see the dam, veer right for Twin Lakes.

 Once the trail flattens out, you’ll now be hiking in Solitude Ski Resort.
 Follow this dirt road, a ski run called “Back Door”, up for another 1/4 mile.